maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

-Sinclair BASICs use `CODE` instead of `ASC`, which is further confused by the fact that the ZX machines do not use ASCII. `CODE` is not currently supported.
+Sinclair BASICs use `CODE` instead of `ASC`, which is further confused by the fact that the ZX machines do not use ASCII character encoding. `CODE` is not currently supported.

-BASIC-PLUS on the DEC-10 uses `ASCII`.
+BASIC-PLUS on the DEC-10 uses `ASCII` instead of `ASC`.

 Acorn Atom BASIC used `CH`, for character.